-In about two weeks, I’ll be sending three of my four kids to sleepaway camp.
-Which means that, in about two weeks, my youngest, a feisty seven-year-old, will finally get what he’s always wanted…to be the eldest kid at home (alas, the only kid at home, but he’ll take what he can get).
+In about two weeks, I’ll send three of my four kids to sleepaway camp.
+Which means that, in about two weeks, my youngest, a feisty seven-year-old, will finally get what he’s always wanted—to be the eldest kid at home (alas, the only kid at home, but he’ll take what he can get).

-But one of the things that my kids will have in common these next eight weeks is the way that they’ll protect themselves from the summer sun and pesky skeeters.
-Because I know about the many worrisome chemicals that fill bottles of conventional sunscreens and bug sprays, all my kids will be using safer alternatives that will guard their bodies, inside and out.
-So, whether they’re splashing around in a city park or swimming in a glistening lake, they’ll have the most effective and least toxic sunscreens and bug repellents on hand.
+But one of the things that my kids will have in common these next eight weeks is how they’ll protect themselves from the summer sun and pesky skeeters.
+Because I know about the many worrisome chemicals that fill bottles of conventional sunscreens and bug sprays, all my kids will use safer alternatives to guard their bodies, inside and out.
+So, whether they’re splashing around in a city park or swimming in a glistening lake, they’ll have the most effective and least toxic sunscreens and bug repellents.

-- AVOID vitamin A as well as retinyl palmitate and retinol (forms of vit A), all of which can hasten the development of cancerous tumors when exposed to UV rays
+- AVOID Vitamin A as well as Retinyl Palmitate and Retinol (forms of Vitamin A), all of which can hasten the development of cancerous tumors when exposed to UV rays

 - AVOID aerosol sunscreens, which can be inhaled into the lungs